JohannesVolk/Testing-Deep-Learning-Models/README.md

 | <img src="imgs/source.png" width="250" height="250" />    |  <img src="imgs/attackPattern.png" width="250" height="250" /> | <img src="imgs/adversarial.png" width="250" height="250" /> |

-This can be a severe problem for other applications of Deep Learning for example in Traffic Sign Classification as the classification task at hand is safety-critical.
+This can be a serious problem in other applications of Deep Learning, such as Traffic Sign Classification, because of the safety-critical nature of the predictions (see this project of mine).

 ## Confidence through Analysis of Neuron Coverage

-In 2021 Guilio et al. proposed [a novel approach](https://arxiv.org/abs/2101.12100) to increase the confidence of DNN's by analyzing the coverage of the neurons in forward passes during developement.
+In 2021 Guilio et al. proposed [a novel approach](https://arxiv.org/abs/2101.12100) to increase the confidence in DNNs by analyzing the coverage of the neurons in forward passes during developement.

-The idea is to document how different input classes activate the individiual neurons differently.
+The idea is to document how different input classes activate individiual neurons differently.
-For each class an aggregated pattern is constructed according to a so called "Coverage Analysis Methods" (e.g. interval of all observed values).
-For more details please take a look at my seminar paper or the original paper.
+For each class, an aggregated pattern is constructed according to a so-called "Coverage Analysis Methods" (e.g. interval of all observed activation values).
+For more details, please see my seminar paper or the original paper.
-The hypothesis is that adverserial attacks cause unusual activity within the neurons and an attack could be detected.
+The hypothesis is that adverserial attacks cause unusual activity within neurons and an attack can be detected.

-In the plot below one can see the difference in neural activity between the pre-recorded activation range and the live-values within the forward pass of the corresponding example.
-Example a) is captured and instantly and b) is the adversarial attack generated out of a).
+In the plot below, one can see the difference in neuronal activity between the pre-recorded activation ranges and the live values in the forward pass of the corresponding example.
+Example a) is the original captured image, and b) is the adversarial attack generated from a).
+- the attack pattern used here is very subtle, so please note the slightly discolored spots in the background

 <center><img src="imgs/detection.png" width="750" height="750" /></center>

-One could conclude that the adversarial attack in the bottom image causes high deviation from the recorded behaviour that is usually seen with other images of the predicted class.
+I can be concluded that the adversarial attack on the lower image causes a strong deviation from the recorded behaviour that is usually observed with other images of the predicted class.

 ## Conclusion

-The results show that the approach of Guilio et al. is able to detect adversarial attacks in context of the MNIST digit classification.
+The results show that [the approach of Guilio et al.](https://arxiv.org/abs/2101.12100) is able to detect adversarial attacks in context of the MNIST digit classification.
-Therfore traditional testing metrics like test coverage could be translated to the domain of Deep Learning.
+Therfore traditional testing metrics like test coverage can be modified and used within the domain of Deep Learning.
-By taking a look inside the black box, neuron coverage might reveal relevant insights in the working of DNN's and make AI more understandable.
+By taking a look inside the black box, neuron coverage could provide relevant insights in the workings of DNN's and make AI more understandable.